-On the battlefield of customer service, there exist two metrics that are constantly competing for attention: CSAT and Quality Assurance Scores.
+In the alphabet soup of customer service metrics, there are two stats that constantly compete for attention–CSAT and Quality Assurance scores.

 - Updating billing policies